hujhax/austin-improv-wiki/Showdown – Second Episode -  'One Town, Two Doctors, Six Feet Under'.md

+---
+description: "Second performance of Showdown, which was improvised on 3/26/11."
+---
 ***Showdown* – Second Episode: "One Town, Two Doctors, Six Feet Under"** refers to the second performance of *[[Shows/Showdown|Showdown]]*, which was improvised on 3/26/11.

 ## Episode Summary